Kullmann/Advanced-Baseball-Statistics/README.md

 2. Type make in console when inside the directory with the makefile inside of it
 3. Type ./main to run the program

-## Below is the README.md for the extra SFML library we used with the licensing
+## Below is the README.md for the extra SFML widgets library for the gui we used with the licensing

 SFML Widgets
 ============